-Discoveries in genetics and cell biology are opening up a new era of understanding, both of ourselves and of the world around us.
+Discoveries in genetics and cell biology are opening up a new era of understanding, both of ourselves and the world around us.
 Genetics give us insight into what contributes to our development and individuality, and when this knowledge is combined with cell biology, we can explore exciting scientific applications benefiting all of society.

 Our improved understanding of the genetic basis for life has opened up approaches to the investigation, diagnosis and treatment of disease.
 As a consequence, we’re making unprecedented advances in the creation of medical diagnostics, therapies and therapeutics.

-The Genetics and Cell Biology course provides you with the theoretical and practical resources for a career in the healthcare industry.
+The Genetics and Cell Biology course provides you with theoretical and practical resources for a career in the healthcare industry.
 You’ll enhance your biology expertise and learn the laboratory skills that are the foundation for major, modern scientific breakthroughs that affect society.

 The first year of the course is taken in common with other science courses, so you will be studying biology, chemistry, physics, biostatistics and computing.